SECCON 14 Quals Writeup

 trigger_map_realloc()

-The final script that can work on remote, written by jiegec:
+The final script that can work on remote, written by jiegec.
+The change is to leak the libc address from __libc_start_main instead of memmove@got:

 from pwn import *